South, Minas Gerais, Brazil: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and N. Take care to get the correct type.
-The majority of adapters that you can buy are simply plug changers and require your electronics to convert the voltage themselves.
-If your electronics can't do that they could burn up.
-This one should be appropriate for most areas.
+A plug adapter that supports outlet types C and N. Take care to find the right kind.
+A lot of adapters currently available are just plugs and require your electronics to change the voltage themselves.
+If yours can't do that they could burn up.
+This one should be sufficient for most locations.

 Luggage scale to avoid fees